webrecorder/browsertrix/docs/deploy/proxies.md

 ## Browsertrix Configuration

 Proxies are configured in Browsertrix through a separate subchart, and can be configured in the `btrix-proxies` section of the main Helm chart (or local override file) for the Browsertrix deployment.
-Alternatively, they can be [configured as a separate subchart](#deploying-with-proxies-via-subchart)
+Alternatively, they can be [configured as a separate subchart](#deploying-with-proxies-via-subchart).

 The proxy configuration will look like this, containing one or more proxy declarations.